 Rich landscapes, dramatic reenactments, historical photographs and haunting music combine to make this a compelling look inside some of the most powerful and honored tribes in American history: the Iroquois, Seminole, Navajo, Cheyenne, and Lakota Sioux.

-They were charismatic and forward thinking, imaginative and courageous, compassionate and resolute, and, at times, arrogant, vengeful and reckless.
 For hundreds of years, Native American leaders from Massasoit, Tecumseh, and Tenskwatawa, to Major Ridge, Geronimo, and Fools Crow valiantly resisted expulsion from their lands and fought the extinction of their culture.
 Sometimes, their strategies were militaristic, but more often they were diplomatic, spiritual, legal and political.

 Shows events that led to the conflict in 1877 between the Nez Perces and the U.S. Army.
 Chief Joseph led the 300 Nez Perce braves, their women and children in the historic running battle against ten separate commands of the Army.